hpc4you/hpc4you.github.io/index.md

 2. **server12**, is the output of `hostname` on the computing node which can be accessed via IP 192.168.1.112.
 3. The hostname of all compute nodes must be prefixed with **node**, and the the suffix numbers ('0', '1', '2', and '12' in current case) do not have to be consecutive.
 4. You can use `nmtui` to set hostname and configure the IP address.

+## Declare Servers | v3
+In v3, the default hostname still follows the `master/nodeXX` pattern.
+You'd better follow this nomenclature.

+It is possible to customize the machine name using the methods described above.
+After customizing the hostname, you may need to refer to the Open OnDemand manual (https://osc.github.io/ood-documentation/release-3.0/index.html) to make the necessary configuration changes.

 ## Run hpc4you_toolkit
 Upload the package **hpc4you_toolkit-XXX.zip** to the login node.